MagoMerlin/EmoTracker_MagoMerlin/DSR/README.txt

 Dark Souls Randomizer tracker:

--This package is designed to be a item tracker, maybe a map tracker in the future.
+-This package is designed to be a item tracker, maybe a bosses, covenant and map tracker in the future.

 -It's based off of some existing tracker made by Eagle: (http://dsrt.orzeu.net/).